capogreco/capogreco.github.io/_posts/2022-01-20-audio_picnic_v1.md

 ###	REPL overload

-I had just played a show at [Ancient World](https://www.instagram.com/p/CYc2Z-wvcve/), where I decided to try my hand at live-coding.  it was a rewarding challenge - I will most likely keep live-coding as a central workflow for my solo electronic music project, assembly, with a view to doing more live-streaming, and more involvement with [ALGORAVE](hhttps://algorave.com/about/) & [TOPLAP](https://toplap.org/about/).  inspired by my experience working with [Tidal Cycles](https://tidalcycles.org/), I decided to build a live-coding interface for the DX∑.
+about a week earlier, on Saturday, Jan 8, I had played a show at [Ancient World](https://www.instagram.com/p/CYc2Z-wvcve/), where I decided to try my hand at live-coding.  it was a rewarding challenge - I will most likely keep live-coding as a central workflow for my solo electronic music project, assembly, with a view to doing more live-streaming, and more involvement with [ALGORAVE](hhttps://algorave.com/about/) & [TOPLAP](https://toplap.org/about/).  inspired by my experience working with [Tidal Cycles](https://tidalcycles.org/), I decided to build a live-coding interface for the DX∑.

 creating a custom REPL was [fairly straightforward](https://nodejs.org/en/knowledge/REPL/how-to-create-a-custom-repl/).  you can see the REPL being used in the videos below, to both accept input and display information: